tonethar/IGME-330-Master/notes/HW-word-cloud.md

 ## I. Overview
 - Extend our word counting demo and create a canvas "word cloud"
-- if you extend and polish this HW assignment, it could make a nice portfolio piece
+- If you extend and polish this HW assignment, it could make a nice portfolio piece

 ## II.
 Requirements

-- use the canvas API and state properties and methods such as `.fillText()`, `.fillStyle`, `.font`, `textAlign` and `textBaseline`
+- Use the canvas API and state properties and methods such as `.fillText()`, `.fillStyle`, `.font`, `textAlign` and `textBaseline`
-- limit the number of words that you draw in the cloud to something manageable - say between 10 and 25
+- Limit the number of words that you draw in the cloud to something manageable - say between 10 and 25
 - More frequent words appear larger than smaller words
 - Be sure to specify a minimum font size of the words you draw
 - This is worth TWO homework assignments